smartgeber Logo

 Antwort der Redaktion

-The pumpkin, a symbol of autumn and Halloween, has a rich history that dates back centuries.
-But what was the old word for pumpkin?
-Let's delve into the past and explore the origins and transformations of this fascinating term.
+The pumpkin, a symbol of harvest and Halloween, has a rich history that stretches back centuries.
+But have you ever wondered what the old word for pumpkin was?
+Let's dive into the fascinating journey of this beloved gourd and uncover its linguistic past.

 Last updated 3 mins ago